Frequently Asked Questions

 Bowman conducts an annual fundraising campaign.
 Unlike many independent schools, Bowman parents are not formally obligated to contribute annually to the school’s fundraising efforts.
 However, personal donations and individual, corporate or foundation grants, are necessary, welcome, and encouraged so Bowman can continue to deliver its superior curriculum, teacher-student ratios, facilities, and year-round, full-day program.
 Bowman is a nonprofit school and all donations to Bowman are fully tax-deductible.

 Please contact the school for the current tuition amount and payment options.
 Call (650) 813-9131 and ask for the Admissions Director – Gaggan Bhella.

-The only additional fee that Bowman has historically charged is for the Middle School field trips to Boston, Europe, or Japan.
+The only additional fee that Bowman has historically charged is for the Middle School field trips.
 Bowman does not assess additional fees for books, materials, field trips, snacks, or the extended day schedule.
 The school’s tuition is set to cover all recurring educational costs.

 Bowman does not offer sibling discounts.

 Because Bowman students are expected to organize and manage their time to complete their daily assignments, the need for traditional homework is eliminated.
 This is particularly true since many of the school’s students stay until later in the day and take advantage of the school’s extended day schedule.
 However, periodically, “homework” might refer to work that can only be done at home, e.g. charting the path of the moon’s eclipse or watching a Presidential speech.
 There are occasions when this type of work is required.

 Bowman parents are encouraged to be involved with their children in other advantageous activities in their evening hours, e.g. reading, playing games and puzzles, listening to music, doing crafts, participating in family discussions and activities, and supervising their children’s “real homework”, tasks assigned by parents in the home that contribute to the family’s well-being.